cerebral/cerebral/docs/introduction/providers.md

 }
 ```

+Play around with creating a provider on [this BIN](https://www.webpackbin.com/bins/-KpZNE-A-_O7hjIGqVnL).

 As mentioned above we use providers to separate side effects from execution, allowing us to provide our own custom API to our application.
-The **provide** factory simplifies adding a provider, you can get more control by defining your own provider function.
-Look at the API docs for more information.
+The **provide** factory simplifies adding a provider, but you can get more control by defining your own provider function.
+[Look at the API docs for more information](/docs/api/providers).